DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 <img src="img/map.png" width="650px"/>

 As PCP is a 3-bit value, there are maximumally 8 traffic classes.
-By dynamically changing PCP of a packet, we can control its TX queue, thus shape the egress traffic.
-This approach eliminates the need for static configurations or manual intervention, offering a flexibility in handling diverse traffic patterns at runtime.

 ## Environment Setup

 In this experimentation, we use Ubuntu 22.04 which is installed inside a Dell laptop.

-As we use P4 language to program the switch, we need to install its compiler, `p4c`, and its executor, BMv2:

-First of all, we need to clone the supported elements:
+As we use P4 language to program the switch, we need to install its compiler, `p4c`, and its executor, BMv2.
+However, we need to clone the supported elements first:

 ```bash
 git clone https://github.com/DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch.git